-“Queenstown is a cross between Aspen and Lake Tahoe,” Alan says, and Worldwide Traveler’s biggest sightseeing adventure in the area is Milford Sound.
+“Queenstown is a cross between Aspen and Lake Tahoe,” Alan says, and one of the biggest sightseeing adventures in the area is Milford Sound.
 Located in breathtaking Fiordland National Park, Milford Sound is a natural wonderland with tons of activities.
 Kayak through imposing canyons with tumbling waterfalls, snorkel in an underwater observatory with black coral, or take a scenic cruise to see dolphins, penguins, and other marine mammals.

 Rotorua – Aboriginal – Village Tours

 This unique area offers a plethora of adventures, starting with the stunning Whakarewarewa Forest, a redwood forest last seen in Disney’s remake of Pete’s Dragon.
 Your journey continues in Dinosaur Forest, one of the last prehistoric rainforests in the world with trees reaching almost 200 feet high.
 Venture to Taupo Volcanic Zone, a geothermic area with Te Puia, a geyser that erupts 20 times a day and shoots more than 100 feet into the air.
 Don’t miss the opportunity to learn about the Maori culture with culinary experiences, traditional stories, and fascinating art.